iiEliJas/fBLT/README.md

 ## Why no tokenizer?

-Tokenizers have limitations.
-They force a fixed vocabulary on your data before you even start training.
-This causes problems:

-- Sensitivity to noise and out-of-domain text
-- Weird multilingual and low-resource behavior
-- Lost character information your model could have learned
-- Compute/quality tradeoff baked in at the tokenizer level
+Tokenizers fix a vocabulary before training, which causes noise sensitivity, poor multilingual/low-resource behavior, and lost character information.
+The compute/quality tradeoff is baked in at the tokenizer level.

-FBLT works directly on bytes.
-The trick: entropy-based patching.
-High-entropy (hard to predict) bytes get short patches and more compute.
-Predictable bytes get long patches and run cheap.
-This gives you adaptive compute allocation without any tokenizer baggage.
+FBLT works directly on bytes. **Entropy-based patching** allocates compute dynamically: predictable bytes get long patches (cheap), hard-to-predict bytes get short patches (more compute).

 Result: better scaling, robustness, and no vocabulary constraints.